 Built-in CMS: manage dynamic content like blog posts, portfolios, and product catalogs directly from the Webflow dashboard, without additional plugins.

-Advanced animations & interactions: create smooth animations, hover effects, and scrolling interactions natively, offering a superior user experience (UX).
+Advanced animations and interactions: create smooth animations, hover effects, and scrolling interactions natively, offering a refined user experience (UX).

 E-commerce integration: a fully integrated e-commerce solution, eliminating the need for third-party platforms like WooCommerce or Shopify for small to mid-sized stores.